core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section anchor='introduction' title="Introduction">

   <t>
-  The Constrained RESTful Environments (CoRE) working group aims at realizing the REST architecture in a suitable form for the most constrained nodes (e.g. 8-bit microcontrollers with limited RAM and ROM) and networks (e.g. 6LoWPAN).
+  The work on Constrained RESTful Environments (CoRE) aims at realizing the REST architecture in a suitable form for the most constrained nodes (e.g. 8-bit microcontrollers with limited RAM and ROM) and networks (e.g. 6LoWPAN).
 CoRE is aimed at machine-to-machine (M2M) applications such as smart energy and building automation.
   </t>
   <t>
   The discovery of resources offered by a constrained server is very important in machine-to-machine applications where there are no humans in the loop and static interfaces result in fragility.
 The discovery of resources provided by an HTTP Web Server is typically called Web Linking <xref target="RFC5988"/>.
 The use of Web Linking for the description and discovery of resources hosted by constrained web servers is specified by the CoRE Link Format <xref target="RFC6690"/>.
-This specification however only describes how to discover resources from the web server that hosts them by requesting /.well-known/core.
+This specification however only describes how to discover resources from the web server that hosts them by requesting <spanx style="verb">/.well-known/core</spanx>.
 In many M2M scenarios, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
 These problems can be solved by employing an entity called a Resource Directory (RD), which hosts descriptions of resources held on other servers, allowing lookups to be performed for those resources.
   </t>
   <t>
   This document specifies the web interfaces that a Resource Directory supports in order for web servers to discover the RD and to register, maintain, lookup and remove resource descriptions.
 Furthermore, new link attributes useful in conjunction with a Resource Directory are defined.
-Although the examples in this document show the use of these interfaces with CoAP <xref target="I-D.ietf-core-coap"/>, they can be applied in an equivalent manner to HTTP <xref target="RFC2616"/>.
+Although the examples in this document show the use of these interfaces with CoAP <xref target="RFC7252"/>, they can be applied in an equivalent manner to HTTP <xref target="RFC7230"/>.
   </t>

   </section>